Forest School at St Bartholomew's

 Forest School became popular in Denmark and Sweden in the 1950s.
 In Scandinavian countries, pupils are free to play and take part in a range of participant-led, outdoor activities.
 As well as being a lot of fun, Forest School is believed to increase resilience, confidence and wellbeing in children.

 In the UK, ‘Forest School’ is a term which refers to sessions, that take place outside, usually in a wooded environment.
 Activities can include arts and crafts, building shelters, playing games, exploring nature, making fire, developing communication skills, teamwork challenges, using tools and much more!
 Over recent years, Forest School has become increasingly popular in UK schools.
-The organization that oversees Forest School in the UK is the Forest School Association (FSA).
+The organisation that oversees Forest School in the UK is the Forest School Association (FSA).
 For more information about Forest School, visit the Forest School Association https://www.forestschoolassociation.org/

 Regular sessions, fostering creativity and collaboration with others.